anumitha21/anumitha21/README.md

 ## ✨ About Me

-- 🔭 Currently exploring in the world of Artificial Intelligence and Machine Learning.
+- 🔭 Currently exploring the world of Artificial Intelligence and Machine Learning and building projects.
 - 🎓 I'm currently pursuing Second year computer science undergraduate

 ---